 Sophocles is one of the most famous and celebrated writers of tragedy in ancient Greece, and a surviving works written throughout the fifth century B.C.
 It includes such classics as Oedipus, the King and Tigon, and Women of Practice.
 As with other Greek plays, Sophocles’s work is not only a record of Greek theater but also provides an invaluable insight into many of the political and social aspects of ancient Greece.

-In addition, Sophocles’ innovations in theater presentation would provide the foundation of all future Western dramatic performances, and his plays continue to perform today in theaters around the world.
+In addition, Sophocles’ innovations in theater presentation would provide the foundation of all future Western dramatic performances, and his plays continue to perform today in theaters worldwide.

 Our list is topped by the greatest Greek poet ever born, Homer.
 Very little is known about the life of Greek poet Homer, who is credited with being the first to write down the epic stories of The Iliad and The Odyssey.
 The impact of his tales continues to reverberate through Western culture.
 Almost two epic poems have become standard roadmaps in world mythology.
 The stories provide an important insight into early human society and illustrate how little has changed in some aspects.